 Enables you to pay for work-related dependent care expenses with tax-free dollars.
 Eligible expenses may include daycare centers, in-home child care and before/after school care.

 Below is a brief outline of the benefits provided.
-Refer to the Summary Plan Description for a comprehensive description of plan benefits.
-Under all circumstances, the Summary Plan Description will take precedence over information contained on this website.
+Refer to the Plan Summary for a comprehensive description of plan benefits.
+Under all circumstances, the Plan Summary will take precedence over information contained on this website.

 |Healthcare Spending Account|